|Day Use:||Year Round|

 - Please call the Park at 541-432-4185 if you have concerns about your RV length or parking in the park.

 Remember that you must also be able to fit your tow vehicle onto the campsite.
 Let’s say your camp trailer is 25 feet long and you’re towing it with a 22-foot vehicle.
 You will need a site at least 47 feet long.
-If the towing vehicle does not fit at the site, it will have to park in the day use area.
+If the towing vehicle does not fit in the site's designated parking boundary, it will have to park in the day use area.

-- Wallowa Lake State Park is open year-round.
+- Wallowa Lake State Park is open year-round with a heated restroom/shower building during winter months.

 - Posted day use hours, generally following daylight hours, are in each of the day use areas.

-Note: Restrooms are available in the Group Camp Area behind D21-D22 during the winter season.
+Note: Restrooms are available in the Group Camp Area behind sites D21-D22 and in the B loop during the winter season.
 All other restrooms are closed.
+Frost Free water spigot available at D17 for drinking water or filling tanks.

 - Campfires are allowed only in park-provided fire pits and must be put out if you leave the immediate area.